 Now you can get a degree in Geoscience face to face or online.
 Your online courses will be enhanced with summer field experience.
 For more information about earning an online or face-to-face geoscience degree at Chadron State, click the links at left.

-As a geoscience student you will get involved with issues of water and energy, geological hazards and land use.
-You can apply your skills for observation and working with people, your love of the outdoors and your knack for understanding complex relationships.
-Your hard work will pay off when you become a critical resource for your community.
+As a geoscience student you will learn about water and energy, geological hazards and resources.
+You will develop your skills of observation and problems solving, love of the outdoors and working with people to solve complex problems.
+Your hard work will pay off when you are ready to become an asset for your community.

 For answers to your questions send an e-mail to firstname.lastname@example.org